-Climate change-related risk management is currently being integrated into our overall risk management framework based on our governance structure described above with an aim to better enable identification, measurement and reduction of climate change-related risks and their potential portfolio, business and financial impact from a comprehensive group-wide perspective.
+In order to strengthen our response to risks related to climate change, climate change-related risk management is currently being integrated into our overall risk management framework based on our governance structure described above with an aim to better enable identification, measurement and reduction of climate change-related risks and their potential portfolio, business and financial impact from a comprehensive group-wide perspective.
 Our risk management framework is intended to address physical risks and transition risks.

-In an effort to promote environmentally and socially responsible financing, we implemented MUFG Environmental and Social Policy Framework to manage environmental and social risks associated with credit, bond and equity underwriting for corporate clients of MUFG Bank, Mitsubishi UFJ Trust and Banking, and Mitsubishi UFJ Securities Holdings.
-Concerning coal-fired power generation, mining (coal), oil and gas, and other specific sectors in which concerns are raised over environmental and social impacts, including climate change, we have established a finance policy and introduced a due diligence process to identify and assess the environmental and social risks or impacts associated with transactions.
+In the MUFG Environmental and Social Policy Framework mentioned above, with respect to the coal-fired power generation, mining (coal), oil and gas, and other specific sectors in which concerns are raised over environmental and social impacts, including climate change, we have established our finance policy and a due diligence process to identify and assess the environmental and social risks or impacts associated with transactions has been introduced.

 For a discussion of our climate change-related risks, see "Item 3.D.
-Key Information-Risk Factors-Climate change could have a material adverse impact on us and our clients."
+Key Information-Risk Factors-Risks Related to Our Business Environment-Climate change could have a material adverse impact on us and our clients."
 For more information on our risk management framework, see "Item 11.
 Quantitative and Qualitative Disclosures about Credit, Market and Other Risk."